geekyBrewster/weekendChallenge_4/README.md

 - [ ] The gallery is hosted on Heroku

 **Hard**
-- [ ] The gallery is styled using Bootstrap & is responsive
+- [x] The gallery is styled using Bootstrap & is responsive
-- [ ] A view counter is tracking / displaying how many times and image was clicked on
+- [x] A view counter is tracking / displaying how many times an image was clicked on

 **Pro**
 - [ ] Below each image, there is a form that will accept user comments